Early Action Admission (First-Year Applicants for Fall Semester)

 Johnson & Wales University offers Early Action Admission, a non-binding application program for students who view JWU as one of their top choice schools.
 The application deadline for Early Action is November 1; decision notification is released mid-November.

 The Regular Admissions policy of the university makes it possible to notify students of the admissions decision, their acceptance or any additional conditions necessary for admission on a rolling basis, soon after all of their academic records have been received and reviewed.
-The application deadline is May 1 for the fall semester.
+The application deadline is mid-August for the fall semester.
 For the spring semester, students are encouraged to complete the application process as soon as possible before the semester start, preferably 30 days prior.
 Admissions may choose to extend these deadlines.

 * The university may revoke any student’s acceptance or subsequent enrollment at any time if any information provided by the student is false, misleading or incomplete, or if the university learns of any past or present misconduct by the student that, in the university's sole judgment, would affect the student’s ability to represent and uphold the standards of the university.